ellakoa/postcard-poem/content/posts/beautiful-sky.md

 alt: A walker climbs up a steep path on the rocky Jurassic coastline.
 The blue summer sky is dotted with small white cloudsT
 poem: |-
-  Beautiful sky,

-  So near and so far
+  Beautiful sky, so near and so far

   From beneath our feet to the most distant star